AlbatrossAutomated/tumbleweed_gdax/README.md

 ## Background
 Tumbleweed is BlueCollar with one major difference.
-The fund protection strategy of `COVERAGE` seen in BlueCollar is replaced here with configurable no trade zones referred to as `CHILL_PARAMS`.
+The fund protection strategy of `COVERAGE` seen in BlueCollar is replaced with configurable no trade zones (`CHILL_PARAMS`).
 This approach is new, and does not have the history of performance and predictability of BlueCollar.

-One improvement Tumbleweed has over BlueCollar is that the operator can set quantity per trade.
-In BlueCollar quantity is dynamically calculated.
-For those with smaller stacks, or when `COVERAGE` wasn't adequate, the calculated quantity could end up being less than the exchange's minimum trade quantity requirement.
+With Tumbleweed the operator can set quantity per trade (in BlueCollar quantity is dynamically calculated).
+For those with smaller stacks relative to price, or when `COVERAGE` wasn't adequate, BlueCollar's calculated quantity could end up being less than the exchange's minimum trade quantity requirement.
 Tumbleweed doesn't bump up against that limitation.
-Tumbleweed also has the ability to pause trading, which can have advantages over BlueCollar's aspect of always trading.
+Tumbleweed also pauses trading in downturns (when and for how long is configurable), which can have advantages over BlueCollar's aspect of always trading.

 ## Introduction
 Tumbleweed is a market maker specialized to trade crypto-fiat pairs on the GDAX